KevinLight831/P9D/README.md

 <p align="center"><img src="figs/distribution.png" alt="distribution" width="400"/></p>

-Besides, The P9D dataset has 1,014,599 image-text pairs for training, and 2,846 pairs as the test set of cross-modal retrieval.
+Besides, The P9D dataset has 1,014,599 image-text pairs for training and 2,846 pairs as the test set of cross-modal retrieval.
 4,615 pairs and 46,855 pairs as the query set and gallery set of multi-modal retrieval.

 <p align="center"><img src="figs/datasplit.png" alt="datasplit" width="400"/></p>